rweigel/phys305/final.md

 The equations that you should understand and know without reference are

+* Differential lengths for a circle or an curve; differential areas for a cylinder's cap or side; differential area for a sphere; differential volume for a cylinder and sphere.
 * The general equation for Coulomb's Law for a point charge and charge densities;
 * The general equation for electric potential due to a point charge;
 * Gauss' Law in integral and differential form with an understanding of the meaning of all terms;